sdowning1/EC327-Project/README.md

 5. Now run "memory".
 6. The game window should pop up and you may start playing.

-Authors:
+Authors://
-Avani Sheth,
+Avani Sheth
-Daniel Cabrera,
+Daniel Cabrera
-Joshua Monroy,
+Joshua Monroy
-Samantha Downing.
+Samantha Downing